 The legislative agendas of African-American Members in the post-1970 era reflected the diversity of their committee assignments and the range of interests within the general membership of Congress.
 Most sought to advance a broad progressive legislative agenda supported by advocacy groups such as the National Urban League and the National Association for the Advancement of Colored People (NAACP)—extending voting rights protections, improving educational and economic opportunities, fostering urban renewal, and providing access to better health care.
-With greater frequency, some departed from traditional “black interests” and pursued legislative agendas that reflected the unique needs of their constituencies or their personal positions on issues.60
+Increasingly, African American Members were emboldened to pursue legislative agendas that reflected the unique needs of their constituencies or their personal positions on issues.

-The Voting Rights Act of 1975 (P.L.
-94–73) strengthened the provisions of the Voting Rights Act of 1965 (as well as its 1970 extension).61 The House passed the act on June 4, 1975, by a vote of 341 to 70.
-After Senate passage, and House acceptance of some Senate amendments, President Gerald R. Ford signed the measure into law on August 6, 1975, the 10th anniversary of the original landmark bill.
-As with earlier acts, jurisdictions covered by the 1975 extension had to submit to the U.S. Attorney General any changes in local and state election law for “preclearance”—a determination of whether the modification had discriminatory intent.
+The Voting Rights Act of 1975 strengthened the provisions of the Voting Rights Act of 1965 (as well as its 1970 extension).72 The House passed the act on June 4, 1975, by a vote of 341 to 70.
+After Senate passage, and after the House accepted some Senate amendments, President Gerald R. Ford signed the measure into law on August 6, 1975—the 10th anniversary of the original landmark bill.
+As with earlier acts, jurisdictions covered by the 1975 extension had to submit to the U.S. Attorney General any changes in local and state election law for “preclearance” in which federal authorities determined whether the proposed modification to the law had discriminatory intent.
 The 1975 act also increased jurisdictions covered by the act to include locations in the North and West.
 Moreover, it applied not just to African Americans, but also “language minorities,” including Spanish speakers, Native Americans, and Asian Americans.
-It required bilingual elections in areas where there were large numbers of minorities whose English literacy was below the national average.62
+It required bilingual elections in areas where there were large numbers of voters whose English literacy was below the national average.73

 Most significant, the Voting Rights Act of 1982 established that certain voting rights violations could be proven to be the result of voting modifications, even if intent could not be established.
 That section of the bill overturned a 1980 Supreme Court decision in Mobile v.
-Bolden (446 U.S. 55) that found a violation could be proven only if the intent to discriminate could be substantiated.
-This legislative instrument provided the basis for a round of creating majority-black districts following the 1990 Census, particularly in southern states.
+Bolden that found a violation could be proven only if the intent to discriminate could be substantiated.
+This legislative instrument provided the basis for the creation of majority-black districts following the 1990 Census, particularly in southern states.79

-Another primary area of legislative concern for numerous African-American Members of this generation was the desire to promote economic opportunities for blacks as a means to further the political civil rights advances won in the 1960s.
-Economic disparities among racial groups remained a problem throughout this time period.
-One of Congress’s strongest supporters of urban economic aid, Representative Floyd Flake of New York noted, “We in America have created a Third World within our borders, if we conglomerate all of the rural and all of the urban communities in this Nation who are not able to provide the basic necessities for people who are part of those communities.”68 For instance, from 1980 to 1990 the unemployment rate for blacks was more than double that of whites.
-Throughout that decade, the median income for African Americans constituted just 60 percent of the median income for whites.69 Many of the Members profiled in this generation supported an array of programs to advance African-American economic equality, including job training programs, urban renewal projects, affirmative action programs, and “empowerment zones” (urban and rural areas designated to receive federal grants and loans for job training and tax incentives for minority-owned businesses).
-At times these positions were championed by the CBC; at others, individual Members acted as policy entrepreneurs.
+Another primary area of legislative concern for numerous black Members of this generation was the desire to promote economic opportunities for African Americans as a means to further the political civil rights advances won in the 1960s.
+The first imperative listed in the CBC’s “Black Bill of Rights” was the demand for “Jobs and Income.”
+The CBC declared that all Americans had a “right to live” and called for a full employment plan and a guaranteed national income.84 Representative Floyd Flake of New York noted, “We in America have created a Third World within our borders, if we conglomerate all of the rural and all of the urban communities in this Nation who are not able to provide the basic necessities for people who are part of those communities.”85 Many of the Members profiled in this generation supported an assortment of programs designed to advance African-American economic equality, including job training programs, urban renewal projects, affirmative action programs, and so-called “empowerment zones”—urban and rural areas designated to receive federal grants and loans for job training and tax incentives for minority-owned businesses.
+At times the CBC championed these positions; at others instances, individual Members took the lead.

 The CBC consistently made the economic advancement of African Americans a top priority in its legislative agenda.
-For example, the caucus strongly backed the extension of the Office of Economic Opportunity programs under the Economic Opportunity Act of 1964 (P.L.
-88–452).70 From 1974 to 1975, Gus Hawkins and Senator Hubert Humphrey of Minnesota drafted a measure to drastically cut unemployment in the United States, which reached 8 percent among the general population and more than 13 percent for nonwhites by the mid-1970s.71 Concerned about the disproportionate joblessness rate for African Americans, each member of the CBC cosponsored the Humphrey–Hawkins Full Employment and Balanced Growth Act of 1978 (P.L.
-95–523).72 Among its provisions, the act declared the federal government’s intention to promote full employment, real income gains, price stability, and a balanced budget.
-Signed into law on October 28, 1978, the final version of the bill failed to include the more ambitious full employment goals drafted by Humphrey and Hawkins, leading some analysts to describe the legislation as “an empty symbol.”73 But the CBC’s ability to persuade President James Earl (Jimmy) Carter to publicly support a bill linked so closely to the caucus resulted in a noteworthy victory.74 “We would never have struggled so hard to get this act passed if we did not consider it significant,” declared Representative Parren Mitchell.
+For example, the caucus strongly backed the extension of the Office of Economic Opportunity programs under the Economic Opportunity Act of 1964.86 From 1974 to 1975, Representative Gus Hawkins and Senator Hubert Humphrey of Minnesota drafted a measure to drastically cut unemployment in the United States—which had reached 8 percent among the general population and more than 13 percent for nonwhites by the mid-1970s.87 Concerned about the disproportionate joblessness rate for African Americans, each member of the CBC cosponsored the Humphrey–Hawkins Full Employment and Balanced Growth Act of 1978.88 Among its provisions, the act declared the federal government’s intention to promote full employment, real income gains, price stability, and a balanced budget.
+Signed into law on October 28, 1978, the final version of the bill failed to include the more ambitious full employment goals drafted by Humphrey and Hawkins, leading some analysts to describe the legislation as “an empty symbol.”89 But the CBC’s ability to persuade President James Earl (Jimmy) Carter to publicly support a bill linked so closely to the caucus resulted in a noteworthy victory.90 “We would never have struggled so hard to get this act passed if we did not consider it significant,” declared Representative Parren Mitchell of Maryland.

-Mitchell, the brother of longtime NAACP lobbyist Clarence Mitchell, Jr., used a networking strategy to help push legislation aimed at business development in African-American communities through the House.
-Primarily interested in promoting economic opportunities in inner cities, Mitchell assembled a “brain trust” of national advisers (mostly businessmen, lawyers, bankers, and economists) to make recommendations on policy and legislation.75 The CBC embraced this approach, often calling upon subject experts for assistance in crafting legislation.
-Mitchell also employed his encyclopedic knowledge of House procedures—another facet of effective representation that many CBC Members refined during the period to promote the organization’s legislative agenda.
-Called the “Little General” for his ability to organize and coordinate support for key legislation, the Maryland Representative attached an amendment to a $4 billion public works program that required state and local governments applying for federal contracts to reserve 10 percent of the money for minority-owned companies.76 Signed into law in 1977, the measure constituted not only a personal triumph for Mitchell but also a significant early legislative victory for the CBC.
+Mitchell, the brother of longtime NAACP lobbyist Clarence Mitchell Jr., used a networking strategy to help push through the House legislation aimed at business development in African-American communities.
+Primarily interested in promoting economic opportunities in inner cities, Mitchell assembled a “brain trust” of national advisers—mostly businessmen, lawyers, bankers, and economists—to make recommendations on policy and legislation.91 The CBC embraced this approach, often asking policy experts for help crafting legislation.
+Mitchell also leveraged his encyclopedic knowledge of House procedures—a skill many CBC Members refined during the modern period to promote the organization’s legislative agenda.
+Called the “Little General” for his ability to organize and coordinate support for key legislation, the Baltimore Representative attached an amendment to a $4 billion public works program that required state and local governments applying for federal contracts to reserve 10 percent of the money for minority-owned companies.92 Signed into law in 1977, the measure constituted not only a personal triumph for Mitchell but also a significant early legislative victory for the CBC.
 That success lent credibility to the group’s coalition-building efforts and burnished its reputation for using House procedures to achieve its legislative goals.

-During the 1970s the CBC sporadically presented budget proposals that emphasized increased spending for domestic programs.
-However, in 1981 the group answered President Ronald W. Reagan’s call for alternatives to his fiscal plan, which emphasized defense spending, by drafting their own detailed budget.77 The CBC plan received national attention but little backing in the House.
-As an annual offering of the period, the CBC alternative included a consistent call to increase federal funding for domestic programs, to slash defense spending, and to raise taxes for the wealthiest Americans.
+During the 1970s, the CBC sporadically presented budget proposals that emphasized increased spending for domestic programs.
+In 1981, however, when President Ronald W. Reagan called for alternatives to his fiscal plan which emphasized defense spending, the CBC drafted a detailed budget that underscored its priorities.93 The CBC plan received national attention but little backing in the House.
+Although the CBC’s budget gained little traction, it quickly became an annual event; every year the CBC has offered an alternative budget with consistent calls to increase federal funding for domestic programs, to slash defense spending, and to raise taxes on the wealthiest Americans.
 “Even in defeat we have a responsibility to fight the fight,” Dellums remarked about the persistent failure of an alternative annual budget to attract meaningful support in the House.
-“We have to articulate the alternative.”78
+“We have to articulate the alternative.”94